lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 DoS attacks are possible if an intruder can introduce a corrupted SCHC compressed packet onto the link and cause excessive resource consumption at the decompressor.
 However, an intruder having the ability to add corrupted packets at the link layer raises additional security issues than those related to header compression.

 SCHC compression returns variable-length Compression Residues for some CoAP fields.
-However, in the compressed header, the length sent is not the original header field length but the Compression Residue's length.
-So If a corrupted packet comes to the decompressor with a longer or shorter length than the original header, SCHC decompression will not detect the error all the time.
+In the compressed header, the length sent is not the original header field length but the Compression Residue's length that is transmitted.
+So If a corrupted packet comes to the decompressor with a longer or shorter length than the original header, SCHC decompression will detect an error and drop the packet.

-Using SCHC over the OSCORE headers, OSCORE MUST consider the Initialisation Vector (IV) size carefully in the Compression Residue.
+Using SCHC over the OSCORE headers, OSCORE MUST consider the Initialization Vector (IV) size carefully in the Compression Residue.
 A Compression Residue size obtained with an "LSB" CDA over the IV impacts the compression efficiency and the frequency that the Device will renew its key.
 This operation requires several exchanges and is energy-consuming.

 SCHC header and compression Rules MUST remain tightly coupled.
 Otherwise, an encrypted Compression Residue may be decompressed differently by the receiver.
 Any update in the context Rules on one side MUST trigger the OSCORE keys re-establishment.

 # Acknowledgements

-The authors would like to thank (in alphabetic order): Christian Amsuss, Dominique Barthel, Carsten Bormann, Theresa Enghardt, Thomas Fossati, Klaus Hartke, Benjamin Kaduk, Francesca Palombini, Alexander Pelov and Goran Selander.
+The authors would like to thank (in alphabetic order): Christian Amsuss, Dominique Barthel, Carsten Bormann, Theresa Enghardt, Thomas Fossati, Klaus Hartke, Benjamin Kaduk, Francesca Palombini, Alexander Pelov, Goran Selander and Eric Vyncke.